mohelhelb/pyblog/README.md

   PYBLOG_MAIL_USERNAME="Replace this with your gmail" PYBLOG_MAIL_PASSWORD="Replace this with your Google app password with no spaces"
   ~~~
-- Modify the *deactivate* function defined in the *venv/bin/activate* file:
+- Adjust the *deactivate* function defined in the *venv/bin/activate* file:
   ~~~
   deactivate() {
     ...